 8. What’s the most interesting thing you’ve read/ seen this week?

 I listen to podcasts a lot in the car.
 An interesting one I listened to this week is from Russell Brunson (Marketing Secrets podcast), and what he was saying is that the person/ the company that can spend the most in his market, wins (and by spend he means in terms of paying for advertising wins).

-9. Can you give us an insight of the next issue?
+9. Can you give us an insight into the next issue?

-Main goal for Foundr magazine in 2018 is to expand our educational content and scale up our free content, as well.
-So regarding educational content we do a lot of stuff with premium courses.
+The main goal for Foundr magazine in 2018 is to expand our educational content and scale up our free content, as well.
+So regarding educational content, we do a lot of stuff with premium courses.
 We want to launch 12 courses taught by influencers or experts this year and also scale up our blog and video content.

 For more entrepreneurial advice check Foundr’s blog and also stay tuned for our upcoming interviews.
 Let us know in the comments below what are your thoughts on the new series we just launched!

 *Check out our latest In the Spotlight interview with Yasmin Atalay – Marketing & PR Manager at Winser London.